awsdocs/aws-glue-developer-guide/doc_source/glue-etl-scala-apis-glue-dynamicframe-class.md

                   totalThreshold : Long = 0
                 ) : DynamicFrame
 ```
-+ `mappings`  —  Sequence of mappings to construct a new DynamicFrame\.
++ `mappings` — A sequence of mappings to construct a new `DynamicFrame`\.
-+ `caseSensitive`  —  Whether or not to look treat source columns as case sensitive\.
-Setting this to false may help when integrating with case\-insensitive stores like AWS Glue Data Catalog\.
++ `caseSensitive` — Whether to treat source columns as case sensitive\.
+Setting this to false might help when integrating with case\-insensitive stores like the AWS Glue Data Catalog\.

 Selects, projects, and casts columns based on a sequence of mappings\.

-Each mapping is comprised of a source column and type and a target column and type\.
-Mappings may be specified as either a four\-tuple \(source\_path, source\_type, target\_path, target\_type\) or a [MappingSpec](glue-etl-scala-apis.md#glue-etl-scala-apis-glue-mappingspec) object containing the same information\.
+Each mapping is made up of a source column and type and a target column and type\.
+Mappings can be specified as either a four\-tuple \(`source_path`, `source_type`,` target_path`, `target_type`\) or a [MappingSpec](glue-etl-scala-apis.md#glue-etl-scala-apis-glue-mappingspec) object containing the same information\.

-In addition to simple projections and casting, mappings can be used to nest or unnest fields by separating components of the path with '\.'\.
-For example, suppose we have a DynamicFrame with the folowing schema:
+In addition to using mappings for simple projections and casting, you can use them to nest or unnest fields by separating components of the path with '`.`' \(period\)\.

+For example, suppose that you have a `DynamicFrame` with the following schema:

 ```
  {{{